devidda/isef/README.md

 ## Developing

+First install yarn: `npm install yarn -g`
+Then install all local packages for the repo with the command `yarn` (same as `yarn install`).

-Install packages with `yarn add <package-name>` start a development server:
+Add packages with `yarn add <package-name>` and start a development server:

 ```bash
 yarn dev